EvoYX/TaskManagementSystemAssignement/README.md

 - Config Folder: This folder will consist of all the backend configuration files.
 MySQL configuration file (db.js) JWT Secret Key (auth.js)
 - Model Folder: This folder **ONLY CONSIST** of all the sql queries.
-- Controllers Folder: This folder consist of all the backend logic handling.(Manipulation of data that is retrieve from the database) (Eg: Login)
+- Controllers Folder: This folder will  use the SQL queries that is created from the model folder and do all the backend logic handling.(Manipulation of data that is retrieve from the Database / Front-end) (Eg: Login)
 - Routes Folder: This folder consist of all the routes that is needed for front-end & back-end communication.
+It uses function that is created from the controller folder.

 #### Front-end Code Structure
 ![image](https://user-images.githubusercontent.com/56182367/182775271-7a501606-82af-41d6-b14e-49021ef25809.png)